My History of Weather Stations.

-Over the years I have purchased about four different weather stations.
+Over the years I have purchased about four different weather stations other than the rain gauge on the back fence.
 The first one I purchased was a simple one that told me what the temperature was inside and outside and how much rain we had.
 Unfortunately, I had to be sitting in my office to find that out.
 But that’s not too bad because you really don’t need that information very often anyway and it was cheap.
 It also beat the rain gauge we had for years sitting on the back fence because the electronic one always recorded how much rain had and never got too full to be of any use.

 The Next Two.